 |Last date of Scorecard Download (with fine)||December 31, 2020|

-GATE Scorecard is valid for THREE years from the date of the scorecard release.
-Which means GATE 2020 score can be used for admission and job recruitment for three years from 2020.
+GATE Scorecard is valid for THREE years from the date of the scorecard released.
+This means GATE 2020 score can be used for admission and job recruitment for three years from 2020.

 A valid GATE score is essential or opens the way for admission into colleges or even financial assistance or scholarships.